daysantace/AceInvaders/README.md

 ### For Linux users
 Unfortunately, GameMaker: Studio 2 does not have native support for Linux.
 However, Wine 4.10 (older versions will not work!) will be able to run GameMaker: Studio 2.<br>
 GameMaker: Studio only allows the compiling of a game to Ubuntu and Ubuntu-based distros (such as Mint, Pop!_OS, etc.)
-If you use Arch btw then you are unable to compile or run Ace Invaders, even if you install the standalone game.
+YoYo Games does not officially support Arch, Fedora, or any other non-Ubuntu-based distro.
+Before running, you will need to install two dependencies: `libcurl4` and `libopenal1`.
+If you do not have these then Ace Invaders will not be able to run.
 ## Contribution
 Because Ace Invaders is an open-source game, you may contribute to it.
 What you need to contribute to it is:
 #### Git
 [**Install (GitHub Desktop)**](https://desktop.github.com/) | [**(Git Bash)**](https://git-scm.com/downloads)<br>
-You can use any Git application, but we reccommend either GitHub Desktop or Git Bash for their ease of use.<br>
+You can use any Git application, but we recommend either GitHub Desktop or Git Bash for their ease of use.<br>
 Git is the source control management software for GitHub, and thus Ace Invaders.
 To be able to pull Ace Invaders to your computer and push it back to GitHub, you must use Git.<br>
 **Do not use GameMaker: Studio 2's built-in source control!**